 Avoid the "invisible killer"

-Avoid sleeping in a car parked in a closed room
+Avoid sleeping in a parked car in a closed room.

-Pay attention to sleeping position
+Pay attention to your sleeping posture.

-Inform others that you are sleeping in the car
+Inform others that you are sleeping in the car.

 Source